linux-credentials/.github/profile/README.md

-# The Linux Credentials Project
+# The Credentials for Linux Project

 The project aims to: